ymdatta/ASE_Spring24_Project/src/gate.md

 Here $H$ is one of the hypotheses (e.g. dogs, horses, or cats);
 and $E$ is the _evidence_ seen in each hypothesis (this is just the distributions seen in ROWs of a DATA).

-This likelihood Calculation is coded as follows:
+This likelihood calculation is coded as follows:

 ```lua
 function ROW:like(data,n,nHypotheses,       prior,out,v,inc) --> num